-NUNM has identified the Associate Vice President of Student Affairs as the Title IX Coordinator.
-NUNM also has identified three deputy coordinators; the Vice President of Human Resources, the Director of Institutional Research and Compliance, and the Director of Security.
+NUNM has identified a Title IX coordinator and three deputy coordinators.
 All deputy coordinators are authorized to take reports of harassment and discrimination.
-All reports taken are forwarded to the Title IX Coordinator who oversees the Title IX investigative process.
+All reports taken are forwarded to the Title IX coordinator who oversees the Title IX investigative process.
 A full description of the responsibilities of the Title IX coordinator can be found below and in the Student Handbook, Section 1.4.
-NUNM assures it will take steps to prevent reoccurrence of sexual misconduct.
+NUNM assures it will take steps to prevent re-occurrence of sexual misconduct.

 Any reports of sexual misconduct towards or of a minor MUST be reported directly to campus safety and security and/or the Portland Police Bureau immediately.
 There are no exceptions to this policy.

 All NUNM students, faculty and staff are responsible for respecting the rights of one another.
 No NUNM student, faculty, staff, administrator, or board member is exempt from this policy.
-Any person who believes that they are being or may be subjected to sexual harassment, discrimination, or misconduct in violation of this policy should immediately report it to any one of the following: Associate Vice President of Student Affairs, the Vice President of Human Resources, the Director of Institutional Research and Compliance, the Director of Security, or a program dean.
+Any person who believes that they are being, or may be, subjected to sexual harassment, discrimination, or misconduct in violation of this policy should immediately report it to any one of the following: Title IX coordinator, deputy coordinator, or a program dean.
 Reports can also be filed online.

 In situations where an NUNM community member suspects that discrimination or harassment may be occurring, even when no one has made an individual complaint, NUNM will investigate the matter, and any findings of discrimination or harassment could result in disciplinary sanctions.

-The College expressly prohibits retaliation, defined as any intentional or adverse action, taken against any individual who in good faith brings a complaint to the attention of the College or who participates in any resulting investigation.
+The university expressly prohibits retaliation, defined as any intentional or adverse action, taken against any individual who in good faith brings a complaint to the attention of the university or who participates in any resulting investigation.
 Any act of retaliation that is directed against a complainant, respondent, witness, or participant in the process, by any party, will be treated as a separate and distinct charge.
-If the College determines that a student has engaged in retaliation, appropriate corrective or disciplinary action will be taken, up to and including expulsion.
+If the university determines that a student has engaged in retaliation, appropriate corrective or disciplinary action will be taken, up to and including expulsion.

 In order to encourage proper and timely reporting of sexual assaults, NUNM will not adjudicate or sanction the victim of the alleged assault for the admitted use of alcohol or drugs in the course of events of the alleged interaction, which otherwise may have been found in violation of campus policies.